bcgov/digital-policy/CPPM-Chapter12.md

 # **12.2 Roles and Responsibilities**

 The Office of the Chief Information Officer (OCIO), which is led by the Government Chief Information Officer (GCIO), is the central authority responsible for Chapter 12.
-The OCIO includes the Chief Records Officer (CRO).
+The OCIO includes the Office of the Chief Records Officer (CRO).
 Both the OCIO and deputy heads (Deputy Ministers or equivalent positions) of ministries, agencies, boards and commissions subject to the Core Policy and Procedures Manual (referred to as “ministries” hereafter) play key roles in IM IT governance.

 ## 12.2.1 Government Chief Information Officer (GCIO)

 The GCIO has the responsibility to:

-1. Provide corporate strategic direction for government IM IT.
+1. Provide corporate strategic direction for government IM IT, including direction in support of Digital Government.

-2. Provide expert advice and recommendations related to IM IT to senior decision makers across government, including Cabinet and Treasury Board.
+2. Provide expert advice and recommendations related to IM IT to senior decision makers across government and to Cabinet and its committees, including Treasury Board.

 3. Manage provincial IM IT legislation, including [FOIPPA](http://www.bclaws.ca/civix/document/id/complete/statreg/96165_00), the [IMA](http://www.bclaws.ca/civix/document/id/complete/statreg/15027), the [ETA](http://www.bclaws.ca/civix/document/id/complete/statreg/01010_01) and the [Personal Information Protection Act (PIPA)](http://www.bclaws.ca/civix/document/id/complete/statreg/03063_01).

-4. Collaborate with ministries to develop and set corporate IM IT policies, standards, guidelines and procedures for the Province.
+4. Collaborate with ministries to develop and set corporate IM IT policies, standards, processes, procedures and guidelines for the Province, and to identify best practices.

 5. Deliver enterprise services related to IM IT.

-6. Develop corporate communications, educational materials and training on IM IT legislation, directives, policies, standards and best practices.
+6. Develop corporate communications, educational materials and training on IM IT, and promote data and IT literacy across government.

 7. Identify, advance and evaluate enterprise architecture, shared/enterprise services and shared/enterprise solutions, including [common components](#common-components).

-8. Manage enterprise contracts, planning and programs related to IM IT investment.
+8. Set corporate priorities for IM IT investment, and manage related enterprise contracts, planning and programs.

-9. Work with ministry workforce plans and the Public Service Agency (PSA) on IM IT human resource capacity and skills required to achieve government's strategic priorities.
+9. Support ministry workforce plans and work with the Public Service Agency (PSA) on IM IT human resource capacity and skills required to achieve government's strategic priorities.

 10. Advise Deputy Ministers on the hiring of Ministry Chief Information Officers (MCIOs) and other positions related to IM IT as necessary.